Vitaly-Work/java-courses-gen-ai-bootcamp/gen-ai-bootcamp/materials/01-genai-basic/02_task.md

 Semantic Kernel as everything connected with AI rapidly evolves.
 It is important to use the latest version of the library to get experience and understand of latest tools.

+### Get you DIAL key

+Use this [link](https://chat.lab.epam.com/#requestApiKey) to get your DIAL key.

 #### Create an example of usage ChatRequestFunctionMessage  as a context message associated with this chat completions request.

 Validate the result and print it to the console.

 ### Closing
 Create a pull request in your branch and check that the pipeline has passed.

 ### Free practice:
 Modify the application to use the Semantic Kernel to generate a response to a user prompt.